lrynek/design-patterns/sfcasts/command_coding.md

-# Chapter 3
+# Adding Actions to the Game - Chapter 3
-# Implementing Actions as Commands

 The game development department has asked us to make the game more fun and interactive.
 Instead of running the match automatically, they want the player to be able to choose